-Enabling gMSA Account Authentication for SQL Server In Applications Manager
+Configuring a gMSA Account for Applications Manager's SQL Server Database

-Using a gMSA Account for Applications Manager's SQL Server Backend
+Configuring a gMSA Account for Applications Manager's SQL Server Database

-2. To use gMSA account with the SQL Server in Applications Manager, Applications Manager must be installed on the operating system Windows Server 2012 R2 or later.
+2. To use a gMSA account with SQL Server in Applications Manager, Applications Manager must be installed on a Windows Server 2012 R2 or later.

 3. The SQL Server version should be SQL Server 2014 or later.